Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 Please get the values for the data List for your Robot for your self and dont use the example Data set.
 For the calibration you can use the build in function `calibrate` thoese values will be printet please put them in youre Dataset.
 You have to consider that the wheels degrade with every run about -0.05 Value.
-The batterie loading Point has to be carefully read of the the Official Spike Prime App before the run.
+The batterie loading Point has to be carefully read of the the [Official Spike Prime Software](https://education.lego.com/de-de/downloads/spike-app/software/) before the run.
 If you do this min.
 15 times you get a good value evaluation, the more Data you feed the AI the better.

 ```python